Cornell-MAE-UG/fa25-portfolio-wa79/_projects/Rocket_Nozzle.md

 ---
 Mojave Sphinx is a high-power amateur rocket powered by a liquid bipropellant engine using nitrous oxide as the oxidizer and compatible hydrocarbons (e.g., ethanol) as fuel.
 It was designed and proposed by Half-Cat Rocketry to provide a relatively simple and economical platform for new teams to gain practical experience in designing, manufacturing, and testing liquid rockets within a realistic student budget and timeline.

-A key thermodynamic component of the Mojave Sphinx propulsion system is the converging–diverging (C–D) nozzle located downstream of the combustion chamber.
+A key thermodynamic component of the Mojave Sphinx propulsion system is the converging–diverging nozzle located downstream of the combustion chamber.
 The primary function of the nozzle is to convert the high-temperature, high-pressure combustion products into directed kinetic energy by accelerating the flow to high velocity.

 Hot gases leaving the chamber enter the converging section of the nozzle.
 Under subsonic conditions, decreasing cross-sectional area increases velocity and decreases static pressure.
 At the smallest cross-sectional area (the throat), the flow becomes choked and reaches Mach 1 when the chamber-to-ambient pressure ratio is sufficiently high.